kcp-dev/kcp/docs/content/concepts/quickstart-tenancy-and-apis.md

 You can think of an `APIResourceSchema` as being equivalent to a CRD, and an `APIExport` makes a set of schemas available to consumers.

-## Use those APIs as a service consumer
+## Use Those APIs as a Service Consumer

 Now we can adopt the service consumer persona and create a workspace from which we will use this new `APIExport`: